 With this free Private Pipeline, run unlimited concurrent builds or deploy 1 release at a time in Team Foundation Server 2017, or run 1 build or deploy 1 release at a time in Team Services on agent software from Microsoft.
 Private agents are now free and unlimited.
 Each Visual Studio Enterprise subscriber also contributes a Private Pipeline that you can use.
 You can also buy more Private Pipelines.

 1 free Hosted Pipeline

-With this free Hosted Pipeline, you get 4 hours (240 minutes) per month and a maximum duration of 30 minutes per build or deployment.
+With this free Hosted Pipeline, you get 4 hours (240 minutes) per month and a maximum duration of 30 minutes per build or deployment in Team Services.
 If you just need more build time for 1 concurrent build or release, buy another Hosted Pipeline without the 4-hour limit to increase your maximum duration per build or deployment up to 6 hours.
 For more concurrent builds or releases, buy more Hosted Pipelines.

 Build (XAML): The hosted XAML build controller is no longer supported.
 Accounts created on or after April 2016 do not have access to it.
-We plan to remove the hosted XAML build controller from all accounts, possibly as soon as March 2017.
+We plan to remove the hosted XAML build controller from all accounts on July 1 2017.

 Important: If you have an account where you still need to run XAML builds, you should set up an on-premises build server and switch to an on-premises build controller now.
 If you used the hosted XAML build controller, you might have been paying for build minutes, which is a model we no longer support.
 Please purchase concurrent pipelines.
 See Buy pipelines for Build & Release.
 We will soon block the hosted pool from using the per-minute billing model.
 By making this switch, you can run longer builds (unlimited minutes within reason).